Key Quote

 Technique 2 — RHETORICAL QUESTION AS WEAPON

-The sentence is a rhetorical question expecting the answer 'No, of course not' — Lady Catherine assumes Elizabeth will be horrified by the idea of 'polluting' Pemberley and retreat.
+The sentence is a rhetorical questionrhetorical question — A question asked for effect, expecting no answer expecting the answer 'No, of course not' — Lady Catherine assumes Elizabeth will be horrified by the idea of 'polluting' Pemberley and retreat.
 But Elizabeth does not play the expected role: she refuses to be ashamed.
 The rhetorical question, designed to close down discussion, instead opens it up.
 Austen shows that rhetorical dominance depends on the listener's compliance.

 The phrase 'to be thus' gives the question a theatrical formality — Lady Catherine speaks as though delivering a verdict in court rather than having a conversation.
-Her language performs judicial authority (the power to judge and sentence), but Elizabeth recognises it as pure performance.
+Her language performs judicial authorityjudicial authority — The power to make and enforce judgments, but Elizabeth recognises it as pure performance.
 The gap between Lady Catherine's assumed power and her actual impotence is the scene's central comedy.

 Key Words